warning

 I also wondered how Cece came up with the idea of text disappearing or being blank to represent hearing loss.

 I thought that was a really clever tool, didn't you?
-Were your likes, dislikes and puzzles similar or different to mine?
-Were they similar or different to your partner's?
+Were your likes, dislikes, and puzzles similar or different to mine?
+Were they similar or different to your partners?
 Everyone's responses will be interesting and unique, just like our reader identity.

-We're now going to explore graphic novels in a little more detail and look at some of the features that were included in "El Deafo".
+We're now going to explore graphic novels in a little more detail, and look at some of the features that are included in "El Deafo."
+Graphic novels are one of my favourite forms of literature.

 They can appeal to readers of all ages and interests.